department-of-veterans-affairs/vets-website/content/pages/pension/rates.md

 | Both of you qualify for A&A benefits | $34,153 |

 **Note:**
-- If you have children, add $2,205 to your MAPR amount for each child.
+- If you have more than 1 dependent, add $2,205 to your MAPR amount for each additional child.
-- If you have a child who works, you may exclude their income up to $10,400 for 2017.
+- If you have a child who works, you may exclude their wages up to $10,400 for 2017.
 - If you have medical expenses, you may deduct only the amount that’s above 5% of your MAPR amount ($845 for a Veteran with 1 dependent).

 [Get historic rate charts from past years](http://www.benefits.va.gov/pension/current_rates_veteran_pen.asp).